All-Circuits-Technologies/ACT-pre-commit-hooks/README.md

 ### `set-readonly`

-This hook removes write permissions to explicitly given files.
+This hook removes write permissions to explicitly chosen files.
 You must set `files` hook attribute to list files you want to be read-only.

 This hook never fails.
 It succeed even when files were not yet read-only.

 No specific dependencies.

+### `msg-add-redmine-refs`

+This hook only act upon prepare-commit-msg stage.
+It pre-fills commit message with one or several "Refs:" trailers pointing to redmine tickets.
+IDs of inserted redmine tickets are taken from numbers found in current branch name.

+### `msg-remove-empty-trailers`

+This hook act upon commit-msg stage.
+It removes empty trailers if any, which may arise when a commit-msg template is used which suggests optional trailers to fill.

+For example, a final line such as "Refs: " pointing to nothing would be removed.